 Once you have installed the studs, vapor barrier, insulation, and electrical outlets the next step will be to cover the walls and ceiling.
 You will need to utilize material that is resistant to the high humidity conditions that will be present in your cellar and based on that criteria the most common choice for wall and ceiling coverings is water resistant drywall (commonly referred to as green board).
 This is the same drywall that is utilized in bathrooms and kitchens of most homes and is therefore readily available.
-It is specifically recommended that the green board be screwed into the walls and ceiling of your DIY wine cellar.
-Use fire rated penetration sealant to seal around all penetrations on both sides of wine cellar.
+It is specifically recommended that the green board be screwed into the walls and ceiling of your wine cellar.

-Step 6.2: Finishing the Drywall
+Step 6.2: Finishing the drywall

 The base molding will be attached to the front of the racking, which means it is important that you run the drywall all the way to the floor and do not allow any gaps.

 No molding should be installed on the wall so that the back of the rack remains flush with the wall.

-Step 6.3: Painting the Drywall
+Step 6.3: Painting the drywall

 You should start with a good primer on the drywall and then use a water based exterior grade paint.
 Oil or solvent based paints can leave a lingering odor in the wine cellar, if you don't have time to let the space air out.
-Make sure your painter covers the drywall all the way to the floor.
+Make sure your paint covers the drywall all the way to the floor.
 Typically they will stop an inch or two short of the floor as they know that will be covered with base molding.
 Your molding will be on the front of the racks, so this can leave an unsightly gap showing if they do not run the paint all the way to the bottom.

-Step 6.4: Alternative Wall & Ceiling Coverings
+Step 6.4: Alternate ceiling and wall coverings

 A decorative option to cover your walls and ceiling would be to apply tongue and groove material that complements the wood, stain, and/or lacquer that will be on your racking.
-You will first need to screw \hat{A}{4}^{3} " marine grade plywood on your walls and ceiling so that you will be able to attach your tongue and groove.
+You will first need to screw 3/4" marine grade plywood on your walls and ceiling so that you will be able to attach your tongue and groove.

-Step 7.1: Flooring
+Step 7: Flooring

 When installing flooring in a wine cellar you want to ensure the flooring you select will withstand the high humidity environment.
-Therefore, you want to avoid using carpeting for many reasons, including the possibility it will rot.
+Therefore, you want to avoid using carpeting for many reasons, including, the possibility it will rot.
 You will also want to avoid using vinyl flooring as the mastic under it will remain moist and the flooring will have the tendency to move and buckle.
 You can utilize a bare concrete floor, as long as you seal the concrete.
 If you want a more decorative option, it is common to utilize porcelain tiles, cork, or hardwood flooring.

 It is recommended that you allow a 1/2" gap all the way around the perimeter when installing wood flooring to allow room for expansion.
-If time permits, allowing the wood to acclimate to the wine cellar conditions for 48 hours will minimize the amount of expansion that occurs.
+If time permits allowing the wood to acclimate to the wine cellar conditions for 48 hours will minimize the amount of expansion that occurs.